-15. In cross-border insolvencies, Canadian and U.S. courts routinely seek to complement, coordinate and, where appropriate, accommodate the proceedings of the other court in order to enable cross-border enterprises to successfully restructure.
+16. In cross-border insolvencies, Canadian and U.S. courts routinely seek to complement, coordinate and, where appropriate, accommodate the proceedings of the other Court in order to enable cross-border enterprises to successfully restructure.
 Comity and cooperation are increasingly important in the restructuring context because as businesses become more internationalized those businesses will have a significant number of assets and also carry on business in several jurisdictions.
-Without coordination by the courts of cross-border restructuring proceedings, the result would be multiple proceedings with the likely consequence of inconsistent court orders and decisions and general uncertainty as to the direction and effect on creditors and stakeholders in various jurisdictions of the restructuring proceedings.
+Without coordination by the courts with respect to cross-border restructuring proceedings, the result would be multiple proceedings with the likely consequence of inconsistent court orders and decisions and general uncertainty as to the direction and effect on creditors and stakeholders in various jurisdictions of the restructuring proceedings.

 Babcock & Wilcox Canada Ltd. (Re), 2000 CarswellOnt 704 (Ont.
 S.C.J.
-[Commercial List]) [Babcock] at ¶¶9-10, BOA, Tab 3, citing Taylor v Dow Corning Australia Pty.
+[Commercial List]) [Babcock] at ¶¶9-10, BOA, Tab 6, citing Taylor v Dow Corning Australia Pty.
 Ltd. (December 19, 1997), Doc.
 8438/95 (Australia Vic.
 Sup.
 Ct.).

-Order of Newbould J. dated January 25, 2017, In the Matter of Modular Space Intermediate Holdings Inc. et al., BOA, Tab 4.
+Order of Newbould J. dated January 25, 2017, In the Matter of Modular Space Intermediate Holdings Inc. et al., BOA, Tab 7.

-- 16. The Second Day and Other US Orders were obtained by the Rockport Group to facilitate their restructuring efforts in the US Proceedings by, among other things, minimizing the adverse effects of the US Proceedings on their business, and preserving and maximizing the potential value of the Rockport Group's assets for the benefit of their creditors and other stakeholders. - 17.
-When a Canadian Court considers whether it should recognize a foreign order, including an order made in a Chapter 11 proceeding, the following considerations should be taken into account: - (a) the principles of comity and the need to encourage cooperation between courts of various jurisdictions;
+- 17. The Houlihan Retention, the Final DIP Financing, Sale and Intercompany Payment Orders were obtained by the Rockport Group in order to facilitate their restructuring efforts in the US Proceedings by, among other things, minimizing the adverse effects of the US Proceedings on their business, and preserving and maximizing the potential value of the Rockport Group's assets for the benefit of their creditors and other stakeholders. - 18.
+When a Canadian Court considers whether it should recognize a foreign order, including an order made in a Chapter 11 proceeding, the following considerations should be taken into account: - (a) the principles of comity and the need to encourage cooperation between courts of various jurisdictions; - (b) the need to accord respect to foreign bankruptcy and insolvency legislation unless in substance generally it is so different from the bankruptcy and insolvency laws of Canada or diverges radically from the processes in Canada; - (c) whether stakeholders will be treated equitably, and in particular whether recognition will ensure that, to the extent reasonably possible, stakeholders are treated equally, regardless of the jurisdiction to which they reside; - (d) the importance of promoting plans that allow the enterprises to reorganize globally, especially where there is an established interdependence on a transnational basis.
+To the extent reasonably practical, one jurisdiction should take "charge" of the principal administration of the enterprise's reorganization, where this approach will facilitate a potential reorganization and which will respect the claims of stakeholders in all jurisdictions and does not detract from the net benefits that may be available from alternative approaches; and - (e) that all affected stakeholders receive effective notice as is reasonably practicable in the circumstances.

-- (b) the need to accord respect to foreign bankruptcy and insolvency legislation unless in substance generally it is so different from the bankruptcy and insolvency laws of Canada or diverges radically from the processes in Canada; - (c) whether stakeholders will be treated equitably, and in particular whether recognition will ensure that, to the extent reasonably possible, stakeholders are treated equally, regardless of the jurisdiction to which they reside; - (d) the importance of promoting plans that allow the enterprises to reorganize globally, especially where there is an established interdependence on a transnational basis.
-To the extent reasonably practical, one jurisdiction should take "charge" of the principal administration of the enterprise's reorganization, where this approach will facilitate a potential reorganization and which will respect the claims of stakeholders in all jurisdictions and does not detract from the net benefits that may be available from alternative approaches; - (e) that the appropriate level of court involvement depends to a significant degree upon the court's nexus to the enterprise; - (f) that where one jurisdiction is to have an ancillary role, the court in the ancillary jurisdiction should be provided with information on an ongoing basis and be kept apprised of developments regarding the reorganizational efforts in the foreign principal jurisdiction and stakeholders in the ancillary jurisdiction should be afforded appropriate access to the proceedings in the principal jurisdiction; and - (g) that all affected stakeholders receive effective notice as is reasonably practicable in the circumstances.
+The appropriate level involvement by the court will depend to a significant degree upon the court's nexus to the enterprise.
+Where one jurisdiction is to have an ancillary role, the court in the ancillary jurisdiction should be provided with information on an ongoing basis and be kept apprised of developments regarding the reorganizational efforts in the foreign principal jurisdiction and stakeholders in the ancillary jurisdiction should be afforded appropriate access to the proceedings in the principal jurisdiction.

-Babcock at ¶21, BOA, Tab 3.
+Babcock at ¶21, BOA, Tab 6.

-Xerium Technologies Inc., Re, 2010 ONSC 3974 at ¶¶26-27, BOA, Tab 5.
+Xerium Technologies Inc., Re, 2010 ONSC 3974 at ¶26-27, BOA, Tab 8.